- Download our Moving to Australia Guide (PDF)

 - World War I and World War II: The country plays a significant role in both wars, and following the latter, Australia becomes a leading member of the British Commonwealth and a strong ally of the United States.

 - Post-1945: Australia experiences rapid economic growth and becomes one of the world's wealthiest nations.
 The war carries industrialisation to a new level, and the combination of full employment and high population increase leads to a high level of investment and rapid expansion of the economy.

 - 1949–1966: Sir Robert Menzies serves as Prime Minister of Australia, establishing a long period of stability and prosperity for the country.

-- 1962–1973: Australia is a key ally of the United States during the Vietnam War, with over 60,000 Australian soldiers fighting alongside American forces in the conflict.
+- 1962–1973: Australia is a key ally of the United States during the Vietnam War, with more 60,000 Australian soldiers fighting alongside American forces in the conflict.

 - 1905–1970s: Named the Stolen Generations, many Indigenous children are forcibly removed from their families and placed into institutions or with non-Indigenous families.
 During this time, the Australian government also implements a series of policies aimed at restricting non-white immigration to Australia.

 - 1967: The 1967 referendum is a turning point in Indigenous rights in Australia.
-Over 90 percent of Australians vote in favour of giving the Federal Government the power to legislate for Indigenous Australians and include them in the national census.
+More than 90 percent of Australians vote in favour of giving the Federal Government the power to legislate for Indigenous Australians and include them in the national census.